 It takes courage to go.

 “Go” is the most expensive word in the Bible.
 It can be easy sometimes to focus on the cost, instead of summoning the courage to “go”.
 Courage is required to spread the love of Jesus, whether that means going to your neighbor or another country.
 But, when we summon the courage to go, knowing that God is with us the entire time, I believe great things can happen.
-When fear-conquering courage fuels faith-filled actions this can lead to changed lives and communities.
+When fear-conquering courage fuels faith-filled actions, lives an communities can be changed.

 In what areas of your life do you need an infusion of courage?
 How can that spark of courage in your life lead to the benefit of others?
 It’s my hope and prayer that we will all be strong and courageous as Joshua was so that we can lead, obey, and go as the Lord instructs.